paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/P4 - Build an Item Catalog Application/README.md

 - Vagrant
 - VirtualBox

-Steps for running Japanese Food Catalog App:
+###### Steps for running Japanese Food Catalog App:

-1. Install Vagrant and Virtual Box
+1. Install Vagrant and Virtual Box.
-2. Clone this repository
+2. Clone this repository.
 3. Launch the Vagrant VM (by typing vagrant up in the directory /P4 - Build an Item Catalog Application from the terminal).
 4. If you would like to recreated already provided japfood.db you can need to run two python in terminal by typing ``python database_setup.py`` and then ``python japfood.py``.

-- Unizp newsdata.rar (you can find newsdata.sql database inside of the zipped file)
-- Install Vagrant And VirtualBox
-- Clone this repository
-- Launch Vagrant VM by running ```vagrant up```, you can the log in with ```vagrant ssh```
-- When having problems with starting up your vagrant you can try following command instead vagrant ssh: ```VAGRANT_PREFER_SYSTEM_BIN=1 vagrant ssh```
+5. Launch Vagrant VM by running ```vagrant up```, you can the log in with ```vagrant ssh``` (When having problems with starting up your vagrant you can try following command instead vagrant ssh: ```VAGRANT_PREFER_SYSTEM_BIN=1 vagrant ssh```).
-- To load the data go to the folder where the database is stored, use the command ```psql -d news -f japanesefood.sql``` to connect a database and run the necessary SQL statements.

-The database includes three tables:

-- The __Category__
-- __Dish__

-Steps on how to run the application:

-1. Install Vagrant and Virtual Box
-2. Clone this repository
-3. Launch the Vagrant VM
-4. From directory /XXX/catalog, initialize the application database by typing python database_setup.py follows by python feedcatalog.py.
-5. From directory /XXXX/catalog, run the application within the VM by typing python main.py into the Terminal.
+6. From directory inside of the project directory, run the Japanese Catalog app within the VM by typing `python main.py` into the terminal.
-6. Access the application by visiting http://localhost:8000 locally on the browser.
+7. You can access locally the app by going to typing http://localhost:8000 in the browser.

+<em>Note</em>: Use following code in terminal (when connected to vagrant) ```psql -d news -f japanesefood.sql``` to connect a database and run the SQL statements if required.

+__Project structure__:
+- template folder: contains all html pages that build Japanese Food Catalog App.
+- static folder:
+  - css: contains all stylesheets
+  - img: contains all images used on the website
+  - js: contaisn all js scripts.

-####Live version of this project is available at:
+###### Live version of this project is available at: !!!!to be filled!!!!

 # Tools and Frameworks used

-This web application was built using HTML5, CSS, Bootstrap, Vagrant, Flask, SQLAlchemy, Google and Facebook Oauth2 & APIs.
+This web application was built using HTML5, CSS, Bootstrap4, Vagrant, Flask, SQLAlchemy, Google and Facebook Oauth2 & APIs.

 # Steps taken in developing Item Catalog App